NBC3005 Construction Law: Overview

 About this guide

-This guide has been designed to provide a starting point for finding and using resources in the VU Library that will support NBC3005, Construction Law.
+This guide provides a starting point for finding and using resources in the VU Library that will support the NBC3005, Construction Law unit.

 What are keywords?